Mathieu-Villanueva/Test-Hivebrite/README.md

 `attributes` must contain a list of, at least, all the active && required `GlobalAttribute`

 ### User fills in a custom attribute on an Event Registration form

+This is possible with the actors in `app/actors/events/`

 This is accomplish by `Event::Register` with `RegistrationForm`